- Scientific name: Eledone cirrhosa

 - Distribution: Found all around the waters of the British Isles, and throughout European waters, particularly the Mediterranean, and also found off the northern coast of Africa.

 This species is thought to be increasing in number, especially in the North Sea, probably as a result of their natural predators such as cod being reduced in number.
-This has led to problems with commercial crab fishermen as rising octopus numbers see a rise in raids on crab and lobster pots.
+This has led to problems for commercial crab fishermen as rising octopus numbers see a rise in raids on crab and lobster pots.
 When resting on the seabed this species of octopus often curls its legs underneath the mantle, leading to the alternative name of curled octopus.
 The lesser octopus is also edible.
-Generally the common octopus is seen as the more valuable commercial catch.
-However, many commercial vessels simply class all octopus as a single species and catches between the common and lesser octopus are difficult to differentiate.
+Generally, the common octopus is seen as the more valuable commercial catch.
+However, many commercial vessels simply class all octopus as a single species and catches of the common and lesser octopus are difficult to differentiate.
+Numbers of this species are thought to be relatively healthy and the IUCN (International Union for the Conservation of Nature) classes this species as one of Least Concern on a global basis.